 What Should I Be Doing?

-It is necessary to take an appointment with an obstetrician as soon as a woman finds about her pregnancy or has doubts about it.
+It is necessary to make an appointment with an obstetrician as soon as you find out about your pregnancy.
 Generally a doctor suggests first prenatal check-up to be scheduled before 8th week.
-In case, a mother is having morning sickness or other discomforts a visit must be arranged as soon as possible.
+In the case of a mother who is having morning sickness or other discomforts, a visit may need to be arranged as soon as possible.

-- Basic development of nervous system in a baby starts in first trimester.
-For a healthy baby it is necessary to take the prescribed folic-acid supplements and prenatal vitamins.
-As this is time of high risk for defects in neural tubes one must avoid drugs, caffeine and alcohol.
+- Basic development of the nervous system in a baby starts in the first trimester.
+For a healthy baby, it is necessary to take the prescribed folic-acid supplements and prenatal vitamins.
+As this is the time of high risk for defects one must avoid drugs, caffeine, and alcohol.

-- Exercise during first trimester of pregnancy is generally not advised but one can follow relaxation techniques.
-Although travelling and flying are considered safe during first trimester but it is better to consult a doctor as every pregnancy is unique in itself.
+- Exercise during the first trimester of pregnancy is generally not advised but one can follow relaxation techniques.
+Although traveling and flying are considered safe during the first trimester it is better to consult a doctor as every pregnancy is unique in itself.